docarray/docarray/docs/glossary.md

 # Glossary

-DocArray's scope is at the edge of different fields, from AI to web apps.
+DocArray's scope covers several fields, from AI to web apps.
 To make it easier to understand, we have created a glossary of terms used in the documentation.

-## Concept
+## Concepts

 ### `Multimodal Data`

-Multimodal data is data that is composed of different modalities, like Image, Text, Video, Audio, etc.
+Multimodal data is data that is composed of different modalities, like image, text, video, audio, etc.
-For example, a YouTube video is composed of a video, a title, a description, a thumbnail, etc.

-Actually, most of the data we have in the world is multimodal.
+Actually, most of the data we have in the world is multimodal, for example:

+- Newspaper pages are made up of headline, author byline, image, text, etc.
+- YouTube videos are made up of a video, title, description, thumbnail, etc.

 ### `Multimodal AI`